neoremind/fluent-validator/README.md

 ### 1.3 Applying constraints
-First, get a valid Car instance and then use `FluentValidator` to bind each of the license plate, manufacturer and seat count to some custom implemented validators.
-Next, validating shall be applied to the fields of a Car instance in particular order that they are added by calling `on()` method.
-At last, a `Result` is returned which contains the error messages.
+First off, get a Car instance and then use `FluentValidator.checkAll()` to get an stateful instance of FluentValidator.
+Secondly, bind each of the license plate, manufacturer and seat count to some custom implemented validators, validating shall be applied to the fields of a Car instance in particular order that they are added by calling `on()` method.
+Thirdly, executing an intermediate operation such as `on()` does not actually performa until `doValidate()` is called.
+At last, produce a simple `Result` containing error messages from the above operations by calling `result(toSimple())`.

-    Car car = getValidCar();
+    Car car = getCar();

     Result ret = FluentValidator.checkAll()
                 .on(car.getLicensePlate(), new CarLicensePlateValidator())
                 .on(car.getManufacturer(), new CarManufacturerValidator())
                 .on(car.getSeatCount(), new CarSeatCountValidator())
-                .doValidate();
+                .doValidate().result(toSimple());;

     System.out.println(ret);

+You may find the fluent interface and functional style operations pretty much similar to [Stream API](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) that JDK8 provides.

-Let's take a look into one the the custom implemented validators - CarSeatCountValidator.
+Let's take a look into one the custom implemented validators - CarSeatCountValidator.

 ```
 public class CarSeatCountValidator extends ValidatorHandler<Integer> implements Validator<Integer> {